Mohammed78vr/chatbot-app-in-AWS/README.md

     branches:
       - your-branch-name  # Change this to your desired branch
 ```

-### Workflow Trigger:
-The CI/CD pipeline is automatically triggered when:
-- **Push to configured branch**: Automatic deployment to the ASG instances
-- The workflow includes basic testing and dependency management
-- Failed deployments will show in the GitHub Actions tab for troubleshooting

-### Service Management:
-The deployment script automatically:
-- Updates application code to the latest version
-- Installs/updates Python dependencies
-- Restarts the `backend` service (FastAPI on port 5000)
-- Restarts the `frontend` service (Streamlit on port 8501)
-- Provides basic health check feedback

-### Monitoring Deployment:
-- Check GitHub Actions tab for deployment status
-- Monitor EC2 instance logs through CloudWatch or SSM Session Manager
-- Verify services are running through SSM commands

 This automation ensures consistent deployments and reduces manual intervention while maintaining application availability.